-Learn How to Use Ear Thermometer.
-Although mercury thermometers are the old reliable standbys to determine whether you or your child has a fever.
+Learn how to Use an Ear Thermometer.
+Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

-Many digital devices like mercury-free oral thermometers, mercury-free rectal thermometers, and even ear thermometers have hit the market.
-The new types feature digital displays that make reading them a whole lot easier.
+Many digital devices, such as mercury-free oral thermometers, mercury-free rectal thermometers, and even ear thermometers, have hit the market.
+The new types feature digital displays that make reading them much easier.

-A digital-display ear thermometer is one of the foremost non-invasive methods to simply check an uncooperative child’s temperature with no discomfort or guesswork.
-Nevertheless, a digital ear thermometer features the correct method to get the foremost accurate readings.
+A digital-display ear thermometer is one of the foremost noninvasive methods for checking an uncooperative child’s temperature without discomfort or guesswork.
+Nevertheless, it features the correct method for getting the most accurate readings.

 Ear Thermometer